-Scala, in a Nutshell
+Scala Programming, in a Nutshell

 Scala runs within the Java Virtual Machine and provides a completely different approach to application development.
 It allows you to interact seamlessly with standard Java libraries while developing from a functional perspective.
 Initially intended for writing complex back-end systems that are resource-heavy and use shared artifacts, Scala now has more widespread uses.